springml/spark-sftp/README.md

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
 To build a JAR file simply run `build/sbt package` from the project root.
+You can also build with [GRADLE](https://docs.gradle.org/5.6.4/userguide/userguide.html), public it to local maven repo `./gradlew publishToMavenLocal`